 Beginning at one short end, roll dough tightly into a log; pinch bottom seam to seal.
 Place formed loaf, seam side down, into a 9 x 5-inch bread pan that’s been sprayed with non-stick cooking spray; tuck under ends.
 Cover dough loosely with plastic wrap that’s been sprayed with non-stick cooking spray and set in a warm place to rise until doubled, about 40-50 minutes.
 Preheat oven to 350°F.

-Remove the plastic wrap and bake the bread in a 350°F oven for 45-50 minutes or until golden brown.
-Cool for 10 minutes in the pan and then remove to a wire rack to finish cooling completely.
+Remove plastic wrap and bake risen dough at 350°F for 45-50 minutes or until golden brown.
+Cool 10 minutes in pan, then remove to a wire rack to finish cooling completely.

 Will keep three days in airtight container at room temp, or three months in freezer if tightly wrapped; simply defrost in refrigerator.
 You may also slice cooled bread, separating slices with parchment or waxed paper, wrap, and then freeze -- then you can take slices from freezer to toast as desired.